pyeventsourcing/eventsourcing/docs/topics/installing.rst

-Specifying the major and minor version number in this way will avoid any potentially destabilising additional features introduced with minor version number increments, and also any backward incompatible changes introduced with major version number increments.
+Specifying the major and minor version number in this way will avoid any potentially destabilising additional features introduced with minor version number increments, and also avoid all backward incompatible changes introduced with major version number increments.

 Upgrading to new minor versions is encouraged, but it is recommended to